Col. Robert M. McTighe

 Published July 25, 2025

-Colonel Robert McTighe was commissioned into the U.S. Army Corps of Engineers on June 2, 2001, through the University of Connecticut ROTC program.
+Colonel McTighe was commissioned into the U.S. Army Corps of Engineers on June 2, 2001, through the University of Connecticut ROTC program.
 A certified Project Management Professional, he has held a wide range of operational, command, and staff positions across multiple theaters.

 His education includes a Bachelor of Arts in History from the University of Connecticut, a Master of Public Administration from Webster University, and a Master of Strategic Studies from the U.S. Army War College.
 His military education includes the Army Command and General Staff College and the Engineer Officer Basic and Advanced Courses.